|

 prove necessary for me to splatter them all over that $50,000 hardwood

-“Film rights, Mr. King – the film rights alone are worth millions.
-As
+rights, Mr. King – the film rights alone are worth millions.
+As CEO of

-CEO of Varon Publishers, I’m in a position to personally guarantee you
+Varon Publishers, I'm in a position to personally guarantee you at least

-I stuck the barrel of my riot gun in his mouth.
+I stuck the barrel of my riot gun into his mouth.
+"Where

 By the time I reached the downstairs lobby, I could hear sirens – I knew